gottacatchenall/ms_data_schema_macroecology/manuscript.md

 languages, and enables building hierarchies of abstract and concrete types without the heavyhanded type syntax of lower level objected-oriented languages.
 How do we define a standard using this type system?
-Each distinct category of information (e.g. location, species, environmental variables, and so on) is a has a corresponding abstract type (e.g. `AbstractLocation`, `AbstractSpecies`, `AbstractEnvironmentalVariable`).
+Each distinct category of information (e.g. location, species, environmental variables, and so on) has a corresponding abstract type (e.g. `AbstractLocation`, `AbstractSpecies`, `AbstractEnvironmentalVariable`).
 Then, we define concrete types for each of the different ways you can represent a given category of